Prompt Functions

 You can also define more complex outputs by using a rigging model, list, tuple, or dataclass.
 Not every construction will be supported, and we attempt to pre-validate the output structure to ensure it can be processed correctly.

-You can also embed a [Chat
+You can also embed a Chat

 Rendering Prompts

-In addition to templates, you can use [.render
+In addition to templates, you can use .render

-inputs to view the exact prompt as it will be sent to a generator.
-You can also use this
+with valid inputs to view the exact prompt as it will be sent to a generator.
+You can also use this to pass your prompt into pipelines at your discretion.

 Running Prompts